Plan Ahead: Avoid Unnecessary Funeral Expenses

 Identifying Necessary vs. Unnecessary Costs

-Federal law, known as the Funeral Rule, helps protect your rights as a buyer.
-According to the Federal Trade Commission (FTC), it requires funeral homes to show clear and detailed pricing.
-This means you can select only the services that are important to you, without feeling pressured into extras you don’t want.
+Federal law, known as the Funeral Rule, protects your rights as a consumer.
+According to the Federal Trade Commission (FTC), funeral homes are required to provide clear and detailed pricing for their services.
+This means that you can select only the services you need, without feeling pressured into purchasing additional products or services that may not be necessary for your situation.

 Strategies for Cost-Effective Funeral Planning